This document details what is going to happen once your affilitation to the EUI ceases.

 Leaving the EUI (Preparing for Account Expiration)

-Once your account expires, you will not be able to access any IT resource and all your data will not be accessible or recoverable.
+Once your account expires, you will not be able to access any ICT resource and all your data will not be accessible or recoverable.
 Before this happens, we strongly suggest you take the following steps while your EUI account is still valid:

-You should arrange a new email address, set up AutoReply (Out of Office) notice and Mail Forwarding, and backup your mail:
+You may need to arrange a new (personal) email address, set up an AutoReply (Out of Office) notice and Mail Forwarding, and backup your mail:

-Please Note: AutoReply ends when your EUI account expires.
+Please Note: AutoReply ends 1 month after your EUI account expires.

 Submit an Email Forwarding Request to have all incoming mail automatically forwarded to your new address.
 Set end date of service to "Account Expiry".
 Choose "Yes" to "Leave a copy of all mail at your EUI email address".

-Please Note: Mail Forwarding ends when your EUI account expires.
+Please Note: AutoReply ends 1 month after your EUI account expires.